 The employees of the Durabook Americas Inc. could choose a specific ratio (adjusted by the inflation rate) to contribute their own pensions under the definition of the pension plan.
 The employees contribute 50% of the pension voluntarily and the contribution shall not exceed a specific ratio of the salary.
-In addition, the Durabook Americas Inc. contributes an extra amount to the pension fund based on the profit.
-If an employee resigns within two years, other than collecting the pension made by the employee, the employee can also collect the pension contributed by Durabook Americas Inc. based on the profit.
-The employee can collect 20% of the pension contributed by Durabook Americas Inc. each year for the following 5 years.
+Durabook Americas Inc. recognized the amount of the retirement fund that should be allocated according to the pension plan as current expense.